tp2750/MTP.jl/docs/src/setup.md

-# Setup files
+# Plate setup files

 Whn working with plates, we need to easily describe to content of the plates.
 This can often contain may parameters.

-Using the `setupfile` function, we can describe the setup in convenient plate-format.
+Using the `platesetupfile` function, we can describe the setup in convenient plate-format.
 There can be one such plate in each sheet in the workbook.
 In this way, we can describe many parameters in a single workbook.

 ## Example

-The notebook `plate_test_3.xlsx` contains 2 sheets: one with a 96-well base ssetup and one with a 384 well based setup.
+The notebook `plate_test_3.xlsx` contains 2 sheets: one with a 96-well based setup and one with a 384 well based setup.

 ![](../img/sheet1.png)
 ![](../img/sheet2.png)